signmeup/signmeup/.github/CONTRIBUTING.md

 When committing changes, there are a few important points to remember:

-1. First of all, please use the imperative form.
-Instead of writing `fixed bug`, please write `fix bug`.
+1. Use the imperative form.
+Instead of writing `fixed bug`, write `fix bug`.
 This convention is helpful as it describes what will happen after your commit is applied.

-2. Please write descriptive messages so others can understand what changes were made.
-Please don't write vague things like `got it to work!`.
-Remember to keep these somewhat concise.
+2. Write concise, descriptive messages about what changes were made and why.
+For example, prefer `Fix failing server call in createTicket` over `got createTicket to work!`.

-3. Finally, please reference issue numbers correctly.
+3. Reference issue numbers correctly.
 For example, `Fix #178: Add section about commit messages to CONTRIBUTING.md`.

-If you're still interested in learning how to write great commit messages, take a look at this [article](https://chris.beams.io/posts/git-commit/).
+To learn more about writing great commit messages, see this [article](https://chris.beams.io/posts/git-commit/).

 ### Debugging Meteor